InfiniBox host connectivity

 Best practices for integrations

-This support article specifies best practices for integration with SAP HANA, IBM SVC, and SQL Server.
+The following articles describe best practices for integration with SAP HANA, IBM SVC, and SQL Server.

 Connecting a host without using Host PowerTools